annaMoncusiJ/scrapper-sBID/README.md

 Per executar el programa, simplement dins de `main.py` has de descomentar la línia que t'interessa per a fer la cerca i córrer el fitxer.

 ---

+## Graphical Interface
+To use the program's graphical interface, follow these steps:

+1. Download the file programa.zip.
+2. Extract the file.
+3. Navigate to the extracted folder and open the file main.exe.

 ## Getting Started